jeanromainroy/chatbot-whatsapp/README.md

 Type something in the conversation and look at the terminal to see if the server is functionning properly

-## Whitelist
+## Interlocutor Whitelist

 By default the chatbot will refuse to chat with unknown numbers.
 Set the authorized contact names in the [config file](./config.js).

     export const SENDERS_AUTHORIZED = ['Alice', 'Bob'];

-## Dev
+## Troubleshooting

-Whatsapp displays the message datetime differently depending on the locale.
-Make sure your locale is supported in the [extractor script](./extension/src/scripts/extractor.js)
+If the extractor isn't able to parse the datetime of posts, it might be because your locale isn't supported.

+1. Inspect the HTML of whatsapp web and find the following,

+    data-pre-plain-text="*">

+2. It should match one of these formats,

+    [hh:mm (am/pm), dd/mm/yyyy] NAME_OF_SENDER:
+    [hh:mm, dd/mm/yyyy] NAME_OF_SENDER:

+3. If it doesn't you will need to add its structure to the [extractor script](./extension/src/scripts/extractor.js)

     const regexes_parse_post_meta = [
         { // [hh:mm (am/pm), dd/mm/yyyy] Alice: